 LODs’ finance directors’ group

 The LODs’ finance directors’ group is chaired by the Deputy Director, Finance and Strategy at AGO on behalf of the Law Officers.
-Its membership comprises the finance directors from CPS, SFO, TSol and the HMCPSI Head of Corporate Services, along with other representatives from those departments and AGO.
+Its membership comprises the finance directors from CPS, SFO, GLD and the HMCPSI Head of Corporate Services, along with other representatives from those departments and AGO.
 By convention, a representative of HM Treasury also attends.
 The group meets monthly.
 It provides the mechanism by which the Law Officers can ensure that spending review and finance submissions are co-ordinated and that central government requirements on transparency and spending controls are disseminated and co-ordinated across the LODs.